Croatia in the Eurovision Song Contest 2022

-Croatia participated in the Eurovision Song Contest 2022 in Turin, Italy, with "Guilty Pleasure" performed by Mia Dimšić.
+Croatia was represented at the Eurovision Song Contest 2022 with the song "Guilty Pleasure" performed by Mia Dimšić.
 The Croatian broadcaster Croatian Radiotelevision (HRT) organised the national final Dora 2022 to select the Croatian entry for the 2022 contest.
 Fourteen entries competed in the national final on 19 February 2022 and "Guilty Pleasure" performed by Mia Dimšić was selected as the winner following the combination of votes from ten regional juries and a public televote.

 Croatia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 10 May 2022.
 Performing during the show in position 11, "Guilty Pleasure" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Croatia placed eleventh out of the 17 participating countries in the semi-final with 75 points.